 Types of Emotional Crises

-Most people have gone through or will go through an emotional crisis in their lives, because in that, creation is sincere, the great challenges will be imposed on us in one way or another.
+Most people have gone through or will go through an emotional crisis in their lives, as within it, creation is sincere.
+Great challenges will be imposed on us in one way or another.
 So, these events will appear unexpectedly many times, causing confusion.

-However, keep in mind that emotional crises cannot really be categorized into types, but what we can do is to categorize the transitions that cause them.
-Its circumstantial character makes them to be ordered in two forms: the crises by external conditions, and the crises by internal conditions.
+However, keep in mind that emotional crises cannot really be categorized into types, but we can categorize the transitions that cause them.
+They can be ordered in two forms: the crises from external conditions, and the crises from internal conditions.

-By external conditions, we will have those crises that are caused by an event that is unrelated to you.
-For example, natural catastrophes, terrorist acts, accidents, illnesses, deceased or missing relatives.
-Similarly, others such as layoffs, discrimination and harassment are part of the list.
+By external conditions, we we mean crises caused by an event that is unrelated to you, for example, natural catastrophes, terrorist acts, accidents, illnesses, deceased or missing relatives.
+Similarly, layoffs, discrimination, and harassment are part of that list.

-On the other hand, internal conditions are those crises that do not depend on facts as such, but on subjective feelings.
-They have the meaning that you want to give them.
+On the other hand, internal conditions are crises that do not depend on facts as such, but on subjective feelings.
+They have the meaning that you give them.

 The 4 stages of a crisis: